PhyExDB/PhyExDB/README.md

 The application is built and deployed to GitHub Packages on every push to the `main` branch.
 The image is tagged with `latest` and can be pulled from GitHub Packages.
 On every push to a pull request, the image is tagged with `pr-[PR-number]` and can be pulled from GitHub Packages.

 To use one of these images, set the `APP_TAG` in the `.env` file to `latest` or `pr-[PR-number]`.
-Make sure to not set the `APP_IMAGE` in the `.env`, so the default value is used and the image is pulled from GitHub Packages.
+Make sure to not set the `APP_IMAGE` in the `.env`, so the default value is used, and the image is pulled from GitHub Packages.
 You can then run the docker compose commands as described above.
 Make sure to have the `.env` file in the root directory of the project and run the migrations and seed in the docker container.

 ## API Documentation